BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 I doubt that acting in opposition to the prevailing myth will dismantle it because in doing so, we engage in a *dialectic* that perfectly integrates any resistance.
 I believe, although without justification, that the solution resides in *creation* and *affirmation*, not in criticism devoid of creation but in the *act of creating to critique*.
 This hope springs from my inability to predict what the future holds -- uncertainty induces discomfort yet simultaneously fosters hope.
-This time, however, the undertaking needs to be nuanced, one that celebrates diversity.
+This time, however, the undertaking needs to be nuanced, one that celebrates diversity and comradery to every being in need.

 *Failing tragical* seems to me much more appealing than being *comfortable numb*.
 I think it is essential to accept ones own demise.